Difficulty: Easy, Asked-in: Microsoft, Amazon, Adobe, Directi, Goldman Sachs, Paytm, SAP, Visa

 return False

 We are using two nested loops, where the outer loop selects the row, and the inner loop keeps track of the column.
-So time complexity = O(n*m), Here n is the number of rows, and m is the number of columns.
-Space Complexity = O(1), we are not using any additional space.
+So time complexity = O(n*m).
+Space complexity = O(1), since we are using constant memory.

-Here each matrix row is sorted i.e. the first element of a row is greater than or equal to the last number of the preceding row.
-Therefore, the matrix can be viewed as a sorted one-dimensional array (both row-wise and column-wise sorted).
+Here, each matrix row is sorted, i.e., the first element of a row is greater than or equal to the last number of the preceding row.
+So, we can visualize the matrix as a list of sorted one-dimensional arrays.
 Can we apply the idea of binary search?
 Let's think!

 bool searchRow(int M[], int n, int k)